Capital Safety Projects

 University units with an AED must follow the guidance in the Automated External Defibrillators Focus Sheet.

 Caution Signs are required to be posted at the entrance to a space where hazardous materials are stored or used.
-The Caution sign is based on a location's chemical inventory; it alerts emergency responders and visitors of potential hazards and precautions for entry.
+Warning Signs alert personnel and visitors to health and safety hazards beyond those identified in the Caution Sign.

 Compressed and liquefied gases are routinely used in laboratories, shops and various other operations at the University.
 Compressed gas is a generic term used for describing compressed gases, liquefied compressed gases, refrigerated liquefied gases (cryogenic fluids) and dissolved gases.